junaidalam2/my_basecamp_part2/README.md

 ## Task
-The applicated is a Ruby on Rails project management application.
+A Ruby on Rails project management application.

 ## Prerequisites